|

 I am very critical of my

-own work, even after thirty five years as a professional sculptor.
+own work, even after Forty five years as a professional sculptor.

 My wife, Rita told me that I am an excellent sculptor, but I